Skip to content

 • toys are not named as a confirmed first-wave final product group in the initial working plan

-What is not confirmed today:
+What is not fully defined today:

 That means the practical goal for 2026 is not panic.
 It is disciplined preparation.